darshak-cloud/Skin-disease-detection-using-Machine-Learning-with-ensemble-methods/README.md

 Model Training
 The ensemble learning approach includes training various classifiers to achieve an optimal accuracy of 99-100%.
-The models are trained in a Jupyter Notebook and saved for deployment in the Flask app.

 Web Application
 The web application is built using Flask and allows users to: